yochaigal/cairn/wip/2e/setting.md

 | **20**  | **Trees that move**         |

 ### Detail Names
 - Settlements are often named after their unique features: the shape of the river nearby, or the large windmill in the town center.
-The residents then add a noun or adjective: _Windy Gulch, Black Tree Fort, Pitty Gardens_, etc.
+The residents then add a noun or adjective: _Windy Gulch, Black Tree Fort, Rotting Gardens_, etc.
 - Important places (like cities) should have important names, like those of heroes, religious/political figures, and important events: _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.
 - Wild and dangerous places are named after their obvious hazards: poison lake, greedy mines, etc. Some tell a story: _Luka's Folly, Dead Man's Path_, etc.